-- At the Gaia property, despite an actual 80% occupancy, the Effective Occupancy rate is 95% until the beginning of 2025 owing to the vendor-backed rental guarantee that covers both a three-year vacancy, and the cost of rent-free periods.
-When the effect of this rental guarantee is considered, the Total Portfolio occupancy rate is 1.1% higher. - At the Trio property, which has a 79% occupancy rate, brokers have been engaged on a retainer basis to pursue fieldwork and lease vacant space.
+At the Gaia property, despite an actual 80% occupancy, the Effective Occupancy rate is 95% until the beginning of 2025 owing to the vendor-backed rental guarantee that covers both a three-year vacancy, and the cost of rent-free periods.
+When the effect of this rental guarantee is considered, the Total Portfolio occupancy rate is 1.1% higher.

+At the Trio property, which has a 79% occupancy rate, brokers have been engaged on a retainer basis to pursue fieldwork and lease vacant space.
 Recent requests for lease extensions are being assessed.
-At the end of July 2024, the main tenant Lorenz Bahlsen confirmed its exit from the property at the end of 2025.
-This confirmation triggered a reviewed external valuation report showing an 18% decrease in the value of the property (€6,700; \$9,818) compared to December 2023.On June 12, 2024, Management successfully extended for one year the HCOB's facility for one year until March 15, 2025 (with \$1,454 deleverage paid from the restricted capex cash reserve to de-lever the property).
-During the interim period between March and June 2024, the senior lender applied penalty interest at 8.6%, representing \$970. - The Delgado property in Spain is fully leased to two blue-chip tenants on leases maturing at the end of 2024 and in June 2029.
-In Q1 2024, Management successfully extended a lease on 50% of the leasable areas for 10 years (of which 5 are firm), securing an 8-year WALT (4.3 years including break options).
-In addition, the property intends to capitalize on its strong environmental performance by obtaining the LEED Platinum certification in Q3 2024. - At the Duisburg property, the 20% vacancy rate is temporary providing the opportunity to perform tenant improvement work for the new tenant with which a 10-year firm lease effective October 1, 2024 has been entered into.
-As the main tenant Hitachi is continuously reducing its footprint on the building despite a lease maturing in 2027.
-Rent-free periods and tenant improvements costs are partially offset by early termination penalties negotiated with Hitachi.
-Recent leasing activity showcased the 6.2-year WALT (once the new lease is effective) is attractive to potential buyers.
-Refer to the "Portfolio Overview Joint Venture Agreement Wind Up" section of this MD&A. - At the Stuttgart property, Management successfully leased 16,600 sq.ft. of space to the main tenant Daimler effective

-(2) Represents investments that are classified as joint ventures and subject to equity-accounting.
-The results included in the table above (excluding the number of tenants, occupancy metrics, weighted average lease term and financing maturity) are presented on a proportionate share basis at the REIT's ownership percentage of the related investment.

-June 1, 2024 with the same maturity as Daimler's main lease (3 years plus 2 optional years).
-Negotiations are underway with the tenant to waive these break options.
-The expansion of Daimler's footprint on this property belies the downsizing office trend.
+At the end of July 2024, the main tenant Lorenz Bahlsen, representing 13% of the IP Portfolio rental revenue and 9% of Total Portfolio rental revenue, confirmed its exit from the property at the end of 2025.
+A Q2 2024 external valuation report showed an 18% decrease in the value of the property ( $\in 6,700$ ; \$9,818) compared to December 2023.
+On June 12, 2024, Management extended the mortgage loan for one year until March 15, 2025 (after a \$1,560 prepayment from the restricted capex cash reserve ), providing time for our reletting or exit strategy.

+The Delgado property in Spain is fully leased to two blue-chip tenants on leases maturing respectively at the end of 2034 (extended in Q1'24 for 6 years) and in June 2029, providing a 7.5 years WALT (3.8 years including break options).
+In addition, the property intends to capitalize on its strong environmental performance by obtaining the LEED Platinum certification before year-end 2024.

+At the Duisburg property, a retrofitted 19,863 sq.ft. premises on a ten-year lease was occupied by a global logistics tenant, DP World, on September 16, bringing the occupancy rate to 100% with a 6.2-year WALT.
+The conversion of this former single-tenant asset into a multi-let property with strong tenants has reduced risk to the REIT and made it more attractive to potential buyers.
+Refer to the "Portfolio Overview - Joint Venture Agreement Wind Up" section of this MD&A.

+At the Stuttgart property, in Q3 2024, management secured the waiver of two break options on Daimler's lease agreement in 2027 and 2028, ensuring a WALT of 4.7 years.
+The expansion of Daimler's footprint on this property by 15,000 sq.ft. of additional area in Q2, 2024 was contrary to the downsizing office trend.
+Subsequent to the quarter end, the in-place mortgage loan financing on this property was extended until February 2026, providing time to reassess the exit strategy from this joint venture.
 Refer to the "Portfolio Overview - Joint Venture Agreement Wind Up" section.

-- At the Neu-Isenburg property, refinancing of the mortgage loan has been secured until February 2025, allowing an extended period for management to assess the best possible strategy for this property.
-Prospective tenant interest for the 2,450 sq.ft. office areas to be left vacant in May 2025 are being assessed. - The Bad Homburg property is senior debt-free.
-Selective capital expenditures to upgrade the lobby are taking place and are expected to support leasing in 2024, following the departure of the main tenant in January 2024.
-Leasing demand is increasing in the area and several prospective tenants have shown interest in the property.
-Occupancy will need to increase from 44% to 80%, before the property can be refinanced.
+At the Neu-Isenburg property the in-place mortgage loan on this property was extended until February 2026, allowing an further period in which to assess the optimal strategy for this property.
+Negotiations are underway to lease 3,300 sq.ft. office area to a new tenant.

+The Bad Homburg property is senior debt-free.
+Subsequent to the quarter end, two new leases were signed for 8,600 sq.ft.
+(7% GLA).
+Selective capital expenditures to upgrade the lobby of this property are expected take place early 2025.
+Efforts to drive leasing are underway to increase occupancy which is currently 30%.
+Plans to refinance the property will proceed once target occupancy is achieved.